ricko2001/Genealogy-scripts/README.md

 "Released" scripts means that-
-* I've included an .exe file version of the Python script so Python installation is not required.
-* The release is version numbered.

 * The ReadMe file has enough guidance for even a novice user.
 * All configuration is done through an ini file so the python code does not need to be changed.
 * All needed files are in a single zip archive for easy download.
 * I've done significant amounts of testing.
+* The release is version numbered.

-The Release zip file packages are found in the Releases page, here on Github (https://github.com/ricko2001/Genealogy-scripts/releases)
+The Release zip file is found in the Releases page, here on Github (https://github.com/ricko2001/Genealogy-scripts/releases)

 If any of the other scripts are of interest, I may be persuaded to make them release-ready.
 Let me know.
 Always interested in feedback.